krina808/cryptography-journal/week08.md

 ![Image Description](./images/week08_HMAC_sha-256.png)

-HMAC ensures data authenticity, as any change in data without the correct key will produce a different HMAC.
-It is resistant to attacks like replay attacks, ensuring data security in client-server communication.
+This provides data authentication that, if data is changed and the correct key is formed, an HMAC will be different.
+Data security during client server communication is provided by it and is resistant to attacks like replay attack.

 ## Insights and Reflections
--Hash functions provide robust security for data integrity by ensuring any small change in the input results in a significantly different hash output (avalanche effect).
+-With robust security for the data integrity, it allows any small change in an input to create a very different hash output (avalanche effect).

--HMAC ensures both data authenticity and integrity by adding a layer of protection with a secret key, making it useful in secure communication protocols like TLS and SSL.
+-Depending on the protocol application, HMAC helps provide some protection by adding a layer of security through a secret key - which is used to make secure communication protocols like TLS and SSL secure.

--While SHA-256 is collision-resistant, it is computationally expensive, so choosing algorithms based on use case scenarios is crucial.
+-SHA256 is resistant to collisions but computationally expensive, used in real life, it has to be chosen algorithm based case by case.